Women & Trans* Night

 Sick of paying for repairs, want to know more, or just tired of that squeaking sound that your chain keeps making?
 This is for you!
 Bring your bike to fix, clean or just to give it a check over.
-This is an open workshop session run by women for women, to share knowledge of bicycle maintenance in a friendly, informal atmosphere and through learning by doing.
+This is an open workshop session for women and transgender, to share knowledge and skills in a friendly, informal atmosphere.

-We have a large selection of 2nd hand parts here at the Project that you can purchase.
-If you know you need new tyres or brake pads please bring your own before coming.
+We have a large selection of 2nd hand and new parts here at the Project that you can purchase.

 Because it is important to be able to fix your own bike and not to have to rely on favours of male friends or the often quite expensive bike shop.
 The knowledge of mechanics has been historically gendered and segregated – that is, men (and boys) are encouraged to pursue technical and mechanical activities while women (and girls) are discouraged.
 As such, women are often seen as unable to use tools and hence not trusted to use them.
 Women are perfectly capable of carrying out mechanical tasks and it is very important for them to have the space to learn new skills and practice existing skills without assumptions about ability based on gender.